Lam-AlanaLarissa/portfolio_web_main/README.md

     * Content-right: Profile image
   + Education: containe timeline and education's self in each year until now(jobs and schools)
   + Services: show skills in tech
-  + Testimonials: from the other people that work with
+  + Skill:all the tools and programmings languages ​​I can use
   + Contact: fill blank of textbox for contacting to hire
-  + Footer:
+  + Footer: my contact info
 ### *_III.
 Link References_*
   https://youtu.be/UqHILyzcULE?si=DFuydOn2V8cP1Cwh